Nadir Sedrati: Léon Krauss

+On 19 February 1998, Sedrati appeared before the Créteil Criminal Court on a charge of fraud against Krauss, and was sentenced to 5 years' imprisonment.
+During his detention at the Saint-Mihiel detention center, Sedrati worked as a hairdresser and met other inmates, with whom he exchanged various confidences.

 Release and association with Gassen and Steil

-On March 16, 1999, Sedrati was paroled.
+On 16 March 1999, Sedrati was paroled.
 Almost immediately after his release, he resumed using the name of Royer in order to obtain cyanide, before moving into the home of a man named Jean Stauffer in Nancy, to whom he presented himself as "Philippe Grossiord".
 In April of that year, he bought a woodchipper and reconnected with Gassen and Steil, both of whom had also been released from prison by then.
 At that time, Gassen lived and worked in Germany while Steil worked as a delivery driver for a hostel in Strasbourg.

-A month later, Sedrati made a contract with Steil using his Grossiord alias, in which the latter would work at a fictitious company named 'Inter Europe Diffusion'.
+Three weeks later, Sedrati made a contract with Steil using his Grossiord alias, in which the latter would work at a fictitious company named 'Inter Europe Diffusion'.
 Not realizing that Grossiord was Sedrati, Steil accepted the offer and made arrangements to travel to Nancy.